pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 But with the center last x.
 To the blockchain.
 For example.
-If I am a minor and have a version of the blockchain on my own device, right.
+If I am a miner and have a version of the blockchain on my own device, right.
 And then if I find a block, I send it to everyone else.
 And this then get updates at wherever.
 So it's pointing to some where some location where there's also a version of the blockchain.
-It's pointing to a minor.
+It's pointing to a miner.
 Yeah.
-Maybe they also run a minor.
+Maybe they also run a miner.
 Yeah.
 So it's local.
-And this minor has the copy has the same copy of the blockchain.
+And this miner has the copy has the same copy of the blockchain.
-And this minor has the copy has the same copy of the chain as all the other ones.
+And this miner has the copy has the same copy of the chain as all the other ones.
 Okay.
 Yeah.
 So because that all the miners have the same status.